blakeblackshear/frigate/docs/docs/configuration/zones.md

 Zones cannot have the same name as a camera.
 If desired, a single zone can include multiple cameras if you have multiple cameras covering the same area by configuring zones with the same name for each camera.

-During testing, enable the Zones option for the debug feed so you can adjust as needed.
+During testing, enable the Zones option for the Debug view of your camera (Settings --> Debug) so you can adjust as needed.
 The zone line will increase in thickness when any object enters the zone.

 To create a zone, follow [the steps for a "Motion mask"](masks.md), but use the section of the web UI for creating a zone instead.